hipe/lua-table-persistence/README.md

 Pull requests with tests included are strongly encouraged!

+== To run the tests

+You will need the 'lunatest' rock installed.
+Do:

+  lua test.lua

+from within the root of this project

 == License

-Per Black's original, this is licensed under the MIT license.
+Per Roethlin's original, this is licensed under the MIT license.